Nasdaq/msgcodec/readme.md

 The code is divided into the following projects:

-- msgcodec: contains annotations etc required for defining messages and protocols
+- `msgcodec`: contains annotations etc required for defining messages and protocols
-- msgcodec-json: JSON codec
+- `msgcodec-json`: JSON codec
-- msgcodec-xml: XML codec
+- `msgcodec-xml`: XML codec
-- msgcodec-blink: Blink (compact format) codec
+- `msgcodec-blink`: Blink (compact format) codec
-- msgcodec-tap: TAP codec
+- `msgcodec-tap`: TAP codec
-- msgcodec-javadoc: Javadoc doclet for extracting javadoc comments from messages.
+- `msgcodec-javadoc`: Javadoc doclet for extracting javadoc comments from messages.
-- msgcodec-examples: Examples of how to use msgcodec.
+- `msgcodec-examples`: Examples of how to use msgcodec.

 ## Build ##